memfault/interrupt/_drafts/faster-builds.md

    bool settings_file_open(File *file);
    ```

-   If you find yourself needing to forward declare this in many places, I
+   If you find yourself needing to forward declare this more than once, I
    suggest creating a header file `filesystem_types.h` which contains these
    declarations.
 Now other files can include this new `_types.h` header instead.